sequentech/step/doc/design/velvet/README.md

 |-- output.log
 ```

-Then the _tally stage_ output dir:
+Then the _VelvetDoTally_ output dir:

 ```
-./path/to/output-dir/main/velvet-do-tally
+./path/to/output-dir/main/do-tally
 |-- result.json
 |-- output.log
 ```

-The _consolidation stage_ will fetch all `result.json` as input to process.
+The _VelvetConsolidation_ will fetch all `result.json` as input to process.

 # Implementation